BU-ECE-Senior-Design/03-Miniproject-2026-27/README.md

 # 03-Miniproject-2026-27

 A multi-disciplinary mini-project for a small team of EEs, CEs, and MEs.
-The project programs a micro (Seeed XIAO ESP32-S3) using MicroPython to drive a multicolor LED and a stepper motor, with two buttons as input, and assembled on a breadboard.
-If MEs are on the team, a custom enclosure is required.
+The project programs a micro using MicroPython to maintain timing, sense digital input, and move a mechanical actuator.
+The components are assembled on a breadboard.
+If there are MEs on the team, a custom enclosure is required.

-See the full assignment description for the specific miniproject assignment.
+See the assignment description for detail and prompts.

 ---